RayYH/dotfiles/README.md

 > [!CAUTION]
 > DO NOT BLINDLY USE MY DOTFILES.
 I STRONGLY RECOMMEND YOU TO READ THROUGH THE FILES AND UNDERSTAND WHAT YOU ARE DOING.

-This is a collection of my `dotfiles`.
-I use these on my personal machines.
-If you are not `rayyh`, you probably don't want to use this.

 ## Installation

 ```bash